 OR REPLACE: If the object exists, it is dropped and recreated; otherwise it is created.
-This operation is atomic, so in no point in time the object does not exist.
+This operation is atomic, so at no point in time does the object not exist.

 CREATE IF NOT EXISTS: If the object already exists, a warning (not an error) is produced.
 The object will not be replaced.

 These statements are functionally similar (but less verbose) than SQL Server snippets similar to the following:

 IF NOT EXISTS ( SELECT name FROM sysobjects WHERE name = 'my_table' AND xtype = 'U' ) CREATE TABLE my_table ( ... ) go